 Conversation Club is an informal club for practising speaking English and gaining confidence and conversation skills.
-It is a format used in public libraries, but with the added imperative of having ‘conversations that matter’, of talking about personal, political and social issues, and trying to get to grips with how the things that affect our lives are connected to the bigger picture.
+Based on a format commonly used in public libraries, this group holds ‘conversations that matter’: Talking about personal, political and social issues, and trying to get to grips with how the things that affect our lives are connected to the bigger picture.

 We started the club in Manor Park Library, and moved to Rabbits Road Institute where the group continues to meet.
-Over one year, topics of conversation included money, work, health, living in London, your education, friendship, travel, the NHS, your history of speaking English, the internet, tourism, ownership, political parties, the European Union, food and shopping.
-We also went on educational trips to the Houses of Parliament and Chelsea Physic Garden.
+Weekly conversation topic include money, work, health, living in London, your education, friendship, travel, the NHS, your history of speaking English, the internet, tourism, ownership, political parties, the European Union, food and shopping.
+We went on educational trips to the Houses of Parliament and Chelsea Physic Garden.

 Conversation Club meets every Thursday 2-4pm at Rabbits Road Institute, no booking required.
 Email email@example.com for more details.